Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Notation and Estimands

 Alternatively, one could treat death from other causes as a censoring event and proceed as if there were no competing risks.
 Such an analysis would estimate the controlled direct effect of exposure on death from prostate cancer under a hypothetical additional intervention that somehow prevents anyone from dying from other causes.
 Of course, such an intervention is infeasible.
 And further, even if death prevention were feasible, outcomes would likely depend on how exactly it was achieved, which cannot be known.
 Thus, results from analyses that treat competing events as censoring events are also often difficult to interpret.

-The difficulty in interpreting cause-specific effects and controlled direct effects (where, again, controlled direct effects are the estimands that correspond to treating competing events as censoring events) motivated the development of separable direct and indirect effects~\citet{stensrud2022separable}.
-To define separable effects, the treatment assignment $A$ must be decomposed into two variables, $A_{j}$ and $A_{\overline{j}}$. $A_{j}$ only exerts its effect on the event of interest $j$ directly not through the competing events $\overline{j}$, while $A_{\overline{j}}$ only exerts its effect on $j$ indirectly through $\overline{j}$.
+The difficulty in interpreting cause-specific effects and controlled direct effects (where, again, controlled direct effects are the estimands that correspond to treating competing events as censoring events) motivated the development of separable direct and indirect effects~\citep{stensrud2022separable}.
+To define separable effects, the treatment assignment $A$ must be decomposed into two variables, $A_{j}$ and $A_{\overline{j}}$. $A_{j}$ only exerts its effect on the event of interest $j$ directly not through the other competing events $\overline{j}$, while $A_{\overline{j}}$ only exerts its effect on $j$ indirectly through $\overline{j}$.
 Even if $A_j$ and $A_{\overline{j}}$ are hypothetical or even outlandish, separable direct and indirect effects can still be interpretable and of scientific interest.

-The separable direct effect is the effect on the event of interest of a hypothetically modified version of exposure that has no effect on the competing event, i.e. {
+The separable direct HTE is the conditional effect on the event of interest of a hypothetically modified version of exposure that has no effect on the competing event, i.e.